What Does RT Mean? Unlocking the Powerful ReTweet Definition

 4. Impact on Engagement

 Some users prefer to retweet posts they strongly support and use likes for casual appreciation.
-Since RTs are public, they carry more weight in shaping discussions and trends on the platform.
+Because RTs are public, they carry more weight in shaping discussions and trends on the platform.
+That’s another reason why they can impact your engagement and more.

 Before hitting the RT button, it’s always good to consider the context, especially when dealing with controversial topics.
 Just like in real life, the things we share on Twitter can influence conversations and perceptions.